hotwax/oms-documentation/troubleshooting/GLOSSARY.md

 The quantity of inventory available to a customer, derived by deducting unsellable inventories (reserved quantities, safety stock, threshold, brokering queue orders, excluded facilities' ATP) from Quantity on Hand (QOH).

 ## Rejected Orders
 Orders brokered for fulfillment but rejected by warehouse or store due to physical inventory unavailability, often caused by damaged, lost, or stolen items.
-Rejected orders return to the brokering queue for reassignment.
+Rejected orders return to the brokering queue for rebrokering.

 ## Split Shipment
 Breaking an order with multiple items into separate shipments for fulfillment across multiple locations when all items are not available at a single facility.